altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 Progressively:

-- DP (native) - single-process, multi-GPU; splits batches across GPUs but uses one process with a GIL bottleneck; legacy option, quick prototyping on a single machine to avoid multi-process setup
+- Data Parallel (native) - single-process, multiple-GPUs; splits batches across GPUs but uses one process with a GIL  (global interpreter lock) bottleneck; legacy option, quick prototyping on a single machine to avoid multi-process setup
 - Distributed Data Parallel (DDP; native) - default starting point; use when model fits in one GPU memory and you want to train faster across multiple GPUs (under ~1-2B parameters).
 - Fully Sharded Data Parallel (FSDP; native) - shards model parameters, gradients, and optimizer states across GPUs (inspired by ZeRO-3); use for models which don't fit on one GPU (OOM with DDP; 1B–30B params).
 Also useful when you want mixed precision + activation checkpointing with minimal code.
 - Tensor Parallel (native) - use when individual layers are too large to fit on one GPU even with FSDP (e.g. massive hidden dimensions), usually within a single node where GPUs with far NVLink interconnect.